mariana-mendes/get-metrics-cloudwatch/README.md

 ### Setup of a collecting instance

 * Launch an EC2 instance.
-* Create a IAM Role
+* Create an IAM Role
     * Create a policy:
       Using json editor, your policy should look like this
       ```